tylerklose/faastruby-cli/README.md

 CLI tool for managing workspaces and functions hosted at [FaaStRuby](https://faastruby.io).

 ## What is FaaStRuby?
-Fast, lightweight and scalable serverless platform built for Ruby developers.
+FaaStRuby is a serverless platform built for Ruby developers.

 * [Tutorial](https://faastruby.io/tutorial.html)